Updated: Jul 8

 Stay tuned for some more exercises and ways to maintain a better pelvic and core position!
 I will be posting some ideas on my Instagram.

-Are you in Northern Virginia and interested in working with me for physical therapy, injury prevention, or performance enhancement?
+Are you in the Sterling, VA area and interested in working with me for physical therapy, injury prevention, or performance enhancement?
 Email me at email@example.com and let's help you reach your goals!